Last updated in admin: 2020601 MAB

 A multiple-model study of the effects of berberine on aging found that the compound improved several aspects of aging in human lung fibroblasts by promoting the cells' progression through the cell growth cycle.
 The cells' capacity to replicate was longer, and their overall shape was more like that of younger cells.
 The lifespan of naturally-aged mice that were given berberine was nearly 17 percent longer, and nearly 50 percent longer among chemotherapy-treated mice given berberine.
 In addition, the mice showed improvements in healthspan, fur density, and behavior.

 These data in cell culture, fruit flies, and rodents suggest that berberine may have a positive effect on the aging process.
-However, it is not clear whether berberine affects the aging process in humans.
+However, whether berberine affects the aging process in humans is unclear.

 Multiple mechanisms of action have been proposed as drivers of the beneficial effects of berberine.
 In general, these mechanisms capitalize on berberine's capacity to reduce oxidative stress via activation or inhibition of multiple cellular signaling pathways.
 Some of these pathways are described here.